-Graduates of the Construction Estimating certificate program learn skills and technology that can be applied to a wide variety of construction industry employers including construction subcontractors, lumber suppliers, home improvement centers and construction material suppliers.
+Graduates of the Construction Estimating certificate program learn skills and technology that can be applied to a wide variety of careers in the construction industry employers including but not limited to an architectural, electrical, mechanical, structural or civil engineering firm.
+Construction subcontractors, lumber suppliers, home improvement centers.
+Residential builders and construction material suppliers are all possible employers.
+Quantifying utility and infrastructure design elements is another area for this certificate.